mariascofa/Intro_page/README.md

 def get_title():
     if request.method == 'GET':

-    """
-    if the user just opened the page, he sent a get request to the server. form is needed to get info and send it later through post request
+    """if the user just opened the page, he sent a get request to the server. form is needed to get info and send it later through post request"""
-    """

         response = make_response(render_template('add.html'))
     elif request.method == 'POST':